-Courses will be held in the evenings in July 2015, offering a wonderful complement to Capitol Hill and other DC-based positions.
-The 2015 Duke D.C.
-Summer Institute will highlight hot topics in the national dialogue such as the constitutionality of affirmative action in higher education, state bans on same-sex marriage, national security law, and campaign finance and other election law.
+Courses will be held in the evenings in July 2016, offering a wonderful complement to Capitol Hill and other DC-based positions.
+The 2016 Duke D.C.
+Summer Institute will highlight hot topics in the national dialogue such as the constitutionality of affirmative action in higher education, state bans on same-sex marriage, race, elections, and politics, and law and entrepreneurship.
 The program is open to college juniors and seniors, graduate and professional students, legislative aides, federal agency employees, nongovernmental analysts, journalists, and others.

 As the seat of governmental power in the United States, Washington is the perfect setting for an institute that offers both theoretical and practical insights into how the law affects—and is affected by—every aspect of policymaking at the federal level.
 To enhance the classroom experience, the academic program will draw upon the expertise of Duke Law School’s nationally prominent faculty as well as the unique resources available in Washington.